awsandy/awstflab1/0_Setup/README.md

 ### AWS Account

-In order to complete this workshop, you'll need an AWS account and access to create AWS Identity and Access Management (IAM), Amazon Cognito, AWS Lambda, Amazon S3, Amazon API Gateway, AWS Amplify Console, Amazon DynamoDB, and AWS Cloud9 resources within that account.
+In order to complete this workshop, you'll need an AWS account and access to create AWS Identity and Access Management (IAM), VPC, Subnets , EC2 and Kubernetes , and AWS Cloud9 resources within that account.

 The code and instructions in this workshop assume only one participant is using a given AWS account at a time.
 If you attempt sharing an account with another